leehach/census-postgres/README.md

 My desire is to eventually make the schema creation and data import scripts (the first kind of script) conform to the SQL standard, so that they could be used in other SQL implementations than Postgres.
 As the meta-scripts (the second kind of script) rely upon PL/pgSQL, I doubt they could be converted to implementation-agnostic.
 I would be more likely to rewrite them in Python or another language.

+The data manager has the choice of running the data import scripts directly, or of running the meta-scripts first.
+If the meta-scripts are run, each script creation functions can be called with the execute parameter set to TRUE (see the section "Standard Function Parameters"), which will programatically create and immediately execute the generated script.
+The first option is probably conceptually easier to understand.
+The second option is more powerful, as it gives the data manager more control over the import process (for example, only importing certain states or sequences--the same effect using the data import scripts requires searching the script for specific lines of code to execute or exclude).

 # Getting the Data

 Instructions for obtaining the data via FTP to appear here.

 Each data product (e.g. American Community Survey 2006-2010) can be thought of as one large file, but the data are horizontally partitioned by state and are vertically separated into "segments" (in the Decennial Census) or "sequences" (in ACS) of less than 256 columns each.
 This makes for an extremely large number of tables that have to be bulk loaded.
 These import routines assume that all Decennial Census files will be staged in a single directory.
 The ACS data are separated into large and small geographies, *but file names are reused for both the large and the small geographies*.
-In order to distinguish between them, the import routines assume that the two types of files are separated into a directories named All_Geographies_Not_Tracts_Block_Groups and Tracts_Block_Groups_0nly.
+In order to distinguish between them, the import routines assume that the two types of files are separated into a directories named All_Geographies_Not_Tracts_Block_Groups and Tracts_Block_Groups_Only.
 In each case, the parent directory name must match the name of the database schema where the data will be stored.
 I name the schemas after the datasets folder name on the Census Bureau FTP server, e.g. acs2010_5yr.

 # Running the Data Scripts